 Since your heater has been inactive for a while, a thin layer of dust builds up.
 This dust then burns up when the heater is first turned on.
 The smell is harmless but can be an annoyance.
 It helps to open your windows to air it out.
 However, if the smell doesn’t seem quite right, always call a professional right away to inspect.

 It depends on the filter and other factors, like how much dust is in your home from pets or open windows and living in the desert.
 But most filters usually need to be replaced about once a month.
 You will notice how often you should change your filter the more you do it.
 Once you figure out the right timing, mark it on your calendar and make it a habit to change it on time.

 Preventative maintenance is important for many reasons.
 Having regular HVAC tune-ups will alert small problems, so that they can be fixed before it becomes a larger issue, leading to less costly repairs.
 With a fully inspected unit, you will have confidence that your unit will work when needed.
 Plus, with Rainforest Plumbing and Air, there will be no surprises and you will always work with qualified and reliable technicians that will know when it is time to repair or replace.

 What to Look for in a Technician

 We also provide the Up-Front Guarantee.
-This means that there are no surprises when Rainforest is done with the job.
-All of the repairs, installation and cost will be discussed with you before any work is started.
-You will know the exact cost up-front, because we price by the job, not the hour.
+This means that there are no surprises when the Rainforest is done with the job.
+All of the repairs, installation, and cost will be discussed with you before any work is started.
+You will know the exact cost up-front because we price by the job, not the hour.
 We also aim to be timely, accurate, and fair which is what is needed from your technicians.

 With an efficient order and dispatch system, Rainforest is always there to respond to your needs with qualified technicians and an accurate pricing structure.
 Plus, it is easy to schedule an appointment at any time with our emergency service.
 Thanks to our ongoing success, we are able to continue to grow and thrive by keeping up with the latest technology advances in the field.